SWC-OSG-Workshop/2014-12-15-UChicago/novice/DHTC/03-OSGtour.md

 ---
 layout: lesson
 root: ../..
-title: Softwar Resources on OSG
+title: Software Resources on OSG
 ---
 <div class="objectives" markdown="1">

 #### Objectives
-*   Get to know what is Open Science Grid
-*   What resources are open to academic researchers
+*   Learn what software resources are available and how to access them.
-*   Computation that is a good match for OSG Connect
-*   Computation that is NOT a good match for OSG Connect

 </div>